Worried About Ray

-"Worried About Ray" is the debut single of British pop rock band the Hoosiers.
+"Worried About Ray" is the debut single of English pop rock band the Hoosiers.
 The song utilises parts of the Turtles' 1967 hit "Happy Together", so its writers, Alan Gordon and Garry Bonner, are credited as co-writers.
 It was the first single to be released from the band's debut album, The Trick to Life.
 It peaked at No. 5 on the UK Singles Chart and also charted in Belgium, Germany, Ireland, and Switzerland.

 Commercial performance

 On downloads alone, "Worried About Ray" debuted at No. 16 on the UK Singles Chart on 24 June 2007.
 It climbed to No. 6 the following week with CD sales included, then rose one place to its peak position of No. 5 the following week.

 Music video

 In the music video, inspired by the American special effects pioneer Ray Harryhausen, the band are with "Ray", a monster movie director and creator.
-When creating another monster, that monster talks with him and tries to go after the Hoosiers, but they defeat the monster.
+When creating another monster, that monster talks with him and tries to go after the Hoosiers, but Irwin Sparkes defeats the monster.